 For more information about HELLP syndrome, read this special health information.

-Preeclampsia and other hypertensive disorders of pregnancy occur in 5-8% of all pregnancies of women who have no known risk factors (see below).
+Preeclampsia and other hypertensive disorders of pregnancy occur in 5-8% of all pregnancies of women, including those who have none of the known risk factors (see below).
 It is more apt to occur during the first pregnancy.
 The most significant risk factors for preeclampsia are:

 The cause (etiology) of preeclampsia remains unknown.
 Numerous proposed theories have led to various attempts at prevention and intervention strategies, none of which have proven to be overwhelmingly successful.
 There is, however, general agreement that the placenta plays a key role in preeclampsia, and women with chronic hypertension and certain metabolic diseases like diabetes are more susceptible.
 Obesity is another major risk factor – one that is perhaps modifiable.